The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

 • Blackberries (vigorous, can be invasive)

-Mediterranean Herbs & Perennials
+Mediterranean Herbs and Perennials

 • Rosemary (thrives year-round)